sooriyaarachchi/pybites.github.io-src/content/codechallenge09.md

 A new week, time for some coding!

 This week we have a free form exercise.
 After reading [Dan's great article on the with statement](https://dbader.org/blog/python-context-managers-and-with-statement) we thought it would be cool to ask our PyBites community to come up with creative uses of the with statement.
-You get to implement your own Context Manager.
+This week you get to implement your own Context Manager.

 You can either:

 * Define a class implementing the \_\_enter\_\_ and \_\_exit\_\_ methods.
 Dan shows an Indenter class as example in his article.

-* Use the nice @contextmanager decorator shortcut as shown [in the docs](https://docs.python.org/3.6/library/contextlib.html#contextlib.contextmanager).
+* Use the nice [@contextmanager decorator](https://docs.python.org/3.6/library/contextlib.html#contextlib.contextmanager) shortcut.

 Have fun!